 The goal is for the communities where we live to be communities for people of all ages and life stages.
-In many places, that's not currently the case.

-For instance, roadways intended to facilitate connections become barriers for people who cannot drive.
+Otherwise, roadways intended to facilitate connections become barriers for people who cannot drive.
 Cultural activities, visiting with family and friends, shopping and other daily activities are off limits when public transportation is not available and walking is not a safe option.
 A home can become difficult to navigate when it hasn’t been designed to accommodate its occupants' changing needs.
 Remaining in a community often becomes impossible due to a lack of suitable housing options and access to essential services.

 AARP brings the voices of millions into the process.
-If not for AARP, the community-based livability interests and needs of older adults would often be ignored.

-1. AARP engages public officials, stakeholders and residents at the local level to plan for and enact community changes that will improve the lives of older adults and people of all ages.
+- AARP engages public officials, stakeholders and residents at the local level to plan for and enact community changes that will improve the lives of older adults and people of all ages.

-2. AARP educates and engages volunteers and residents so they can support positive changes that enable them to remain in their communities and homes.
+- AARP educates and engages volunteers and residents so they can support positive changes that enable them to remain in their communities and homes.

-AARP's education, outreach and advocacy work has focused on building a long-term sustainable presence in communities while driving the change that will improve the lives of residents age 50-plus.
+- AARP's education, outreach and advocacy work has focused on building a long-term sustainable presence in communities while driving the change that will improve the lives of residents age 50-plus.
 Livable community changes, while having a profound impact on residents, require a comprehensive strategy to engage partners, local officials, stakeholders and the community-at-large.

 Although every community is different, and we tailor our approach as needed, we are consistent that changes need to benefit older adults and that the best efforts are those that serve people of all ages, income-levels and cultural backgrounds.

-As recognized thought leaders, members of the AARP Livable Communities team are sought-after speakers and panelists for conferences, including those hosted by the American Institute of Architects, Smart Growth America, the American Planning Association and others.
+Providing Expertise: As recognized thought leaders, members of the AARP Livable Communities team are sought-after speakers and panelists for conferences, including those hosted by the American Institute of Architects, Smart Growth America, the American Planning Association and others.